College of Education and Human Sciences

 Student and Career Development

-For current students in the College of Education and Human Sciences, the Watson Center's student and career development coordinators facilitate and lead purposeful initiatives to cultivate potential and empower student learning and success during college and beyond; resources, programs, and activities holistically champion student well-being, personal responsibility, self-efficacy, and pursuit of purpose.
-All student and career development coordinators are certified Global Career Development Facilitators (GDCF) who guide students in exploring diverse educational and career pathways, testing career possibilities of interest, pursuing personal growth and leadership development opportunities, developing a sense of community, and connecting with academic, professional and personal support resources and assistance.
-We build relationships, take action, and advocate to advance student success.
-Specifically, the staff of the Center lead initiatives such as the CEHS P.L.A.C.E. learning community; the Ambassador peer mentoring program; Emerging Leaders Alliance leader development program; student access to career-related assessments; workshops and programs to enhance students' professional presence in person, in print, and online; and Learning Lunge, the weekly tutor-facilitated group study resource, to name a few.
-In addition to the primary location in Willard Hall, the Watson Center has a satellite location for current student services located in 125 Nancy Randolph Davis.
-The College’s student development and retention coordinator and retention assistants build supportive mentoring relationships with current students and lead purposeful initiatives to empower students’ achievement of their full potential during their college experience.
-Current student resources, programs, and activities coordinated through the Watson Student Development Center holistically champion student well-being by fostering a sense of community, connecting students with academic and personal support resources and assistance, and facilitating opportunities for personal growth and leadership development.
-Specifically, the staff of the Center leads first-year success and personal leadership development programming for the college, including the P.E.T.E.
-Project living-learning community, Freshmen Scholar Leaders, the Ambassador peer mentoring program, and Emerging Leaders initiatives, to name a few.
+For current students in the College of Education and Human Sciences, the Watson Center's student and career development coordinators facilitate and lead purposeful initiatives to cultivate each student's potential and empower their learning and success throughout their college experience; resources, programs, and activities holistically champion student well-being, personal responsibility, self-efficacy, and pursuit of purpose.
+All student and career development coordinators are certified Global Career Development Facilitators (GDCF) or Certified Career Services Professionals (CCSP), who guide students in exploring diverse educational and career pathways, testing career possibilities of interest, pursuing personal growth and leadership development opportunities, developing a sense of community, and connecting with academic, professional and personal support resources and assistance.
+We build relationships, act, and advocate for student success.
+Specifically, the staff of the Center lead initiatives such as our residential Living Learning Program; the Ambassador peer mentoring program; Emerging Leaders Alliance leader development program; student access to career-related assessments, such as MBTI, Strong Interest Inventory, and Clifton StrengthsFinder; and workshops and programs to enhance students' professional presence in person, in print, and online, to name a few.

 Academic Advising

-The Patricia Kain Knaub Center for Student Success (101 Nancy Randolph Davis) provides developmental advising to undergraduate students utilizing a holistic approach that fosters the development of the whole student who is informed, empowered, and responsible.
+The Patricia Kain Knaub Center for Student Success (101 Nancy Randolph Davis) provides developmental advising to undergraduate students (sophomores, juniors, seniors and T2 transfer students) utilizing a holistic approach that fosters the development of the whole student who is informed, empowered, and responsible.
+Incoming freshmen and T1 transfer students receive academic advisement from the Office of Student Success.
 Professional academic advisors and students form collaborative partnerships with shared responsibilities.
 Students are connected with a major specific advisor who specializes in their chosen field of study.
 With the goal of constructing meaningful academic plans which are compatible with life goals, advisors guide students toward degree completion, navigating University policies and procedures.
 Our dedicated staff mentor, encourage and ultimately celebrate students who overcome challenges while pursuing degrees.
 The Center enhances student learning by maximizing student use of University academic support resources and encouraging co-curricular involvement.
 Persistence toward educational and career goals, and timely graduation, are our goals for each student.
 We are here to be their advocate and help them connect, learn, grow, thrive, and achieve.

-The requirements for the degree being sought are made known to the student when he/she/they first enroll(s) at Oklahoma State University.
+The requirements for the degree being sought are made known to the student when he/she/they first enroll(s) at Oklahoma State University through the Office of Student Success.
 While the curriculum may change before a student graduates, a student who makes normal progress toward graduation (no more than two years beyond the normal four-year bachelor's degree requirements) will be held responsible for the degree requirements at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or delay graduation.

 Scholarships